eye-micah/personal/content/about.md

 +++
 Black weeb in their early 20s.
 Don't care too much about gender.
 Leftist.

-I love Linux.

-I'm running [Arch Linux](https://archlinux.org) on everything, including the VPS that this site runs on.

 In a perpetual old hip-hop and R&B phase, but I'm open to listening to pretty much anything.
 I make a thing or two on the side.

  - [Twitter](https://twitter.com/kamuimixxx)